apache/mxnet/docs/api/python/text/text.md

 ```

+## Use `glossary` in `gluon`

+To demonstrate how to use a glossary with the loaded word embedding in the
-To access indices of the words 'hello' and 'world', we can access property
+`gluon` package, let us first access indices of the words 'hello' and 'world'
-`token_to_idx` as follows.
+via property `token_to_idx`.

 ```python
 >>> glossary.token_to_idx['hello']